pnp/blog/content/post/dataverse-long-term-data-retention/index.md

 ## How to check policy status

 Implementing policy usually doesn't end work with Dataverse long term retention.
-Regulatories, admins or single user needs information what is going on on daily basis with data.
+Regulatories, admins or single users need information what is going on on daily basis with data.
 Fortunately, Power Platform provides very user friendly interface to check it.

 First possible option is investigating policy logs.
 Each policy run is captured by the system and display such information as status, number of archived items and when policy was completed.
 ![dataverse-long-term-data-retention-screen-8.png](images/dataverse-long-term-data-retention-screen-8.png)